 The goal is to minimize your stress, so have a cup of coffee if skipping it is will cause distress.
 We recommend that the patient have someone come with them to drive them home as well.

 Most adult circumcision patients find that there is minimal pain post operatively.
-Expect some mild discomfort after your procedure for a couple days just like with any surgery, after which there may be some discomfort during the first 2 weeks with nocturnal erections but they are generally mild and relieved with paracetamol or ibuprofen.
+Expect some mild discomfort after your procedure for a couple days just like with any surgery, after which there may be some discomfort during the first 2 weeks with nocturnal erections but they are generally mild and relieved with over the counter painkillers.